-The funding formulas in HB 2 are designed to provide districts with sufficient basic funding to meet the state's educational goals, taking account of variations in cost due to student need, regional price variations, and district size.
+The funding formulas in CSHB 2 are designed to provide districts with sufficient basic funding to meet the state's educational goals, taking account of variations in cost due to student need, regional price variations, and district size.
 Basing the formulas on dollar amounts rather than weights would allow the state to make smaller, incremental changes to the formulas that would have a more limited financial impact, instead of having to make the large-scale financial commitments that the current weighted formulas require.
 Because these targeted changes would be less expensive to make, lawmakers would be more likely to commit to periodic adjustments as particular needs arose.
-Bilingual and compensatory education would be tied to the accreditation allotment and would continue to function similar to the current weighted system.
+Bilingual and compensatory education would be tied to the accreditation allotment and would continue to function in a manner similar to the current weighted system.

-The principal method of finance for the new distribution system would be a local property tax of up to \$1.10 per \$100 of valuation, providing significant tax relief to property owners.
+The principal method of finance for the new distribution system would be a local property tax of up to \$1.20 per \$100 of valuation beginning in

+2007, providing significant tax relief to property owners.
 Caps on increases in local property taxes would prohibit school districts and the state from becoming overly dependent on increases in local property values for school funding, as they are under the current system.

-Under the current recapture system, some districts are returning about 70 percent of local property tax revenue to the state, which amounts to excessive taxation.
+Under the current recapture system, some districts are returning as much as 70 percent of local property tax revenue to the state, which amounts to excessive taxation.
 A very small number of districts that need relief would benefit from the limits on recapture in the bill, and these districts still would send significant funding to the state.
 In a system based on local property wealth, it is extremely difficult to have every district in an equalized system.
-The Supreme Court recognized this in the Edgewood lawsuits and determined that a school finance system in which 85 percent of students are in an equalized system meets constitutional requirements.
-HB 2 well exceeds this standard.
-Detractors should look at the overall equity of the new system rather than focusing on the gains of these few wealthy districts, which educate only about 12,000 of the 4.3 million students in the state.
+The Texas Supreme Court recognized this in its Edgewood decisions and determined that a school finance system in which 85 percent of students are in an equalized system meets constitutional requirements.
+CSHB 2 well exceeds this standard.
+The overall equity of the new system is what matters rather than focusing on the gains of a few wealthy districts, which educate only about 12,000 of the 4.3 million students in the state.

-Under the "rule of 125," starting in 2008, the cap on recapture would be tied to the percentage of equity in the enrichment tier.
-As long as the state met its commitment to guarantee equity in the enrichment tier to the 90th percentile or more, recapture would be limited.
-If the state goes back on its commitment to funding at the 90th percentile or more, the cap on recapture would rise, requiring the wealthier districts to pay more.
+The cap on recapture would be tied to the percentage of equity in the enrichment tier.
+As long as the state met its commitment to guarantee equity in the enrichment tier, recapture would be limited.
+If the state went back on its commitment to incrementally increase the guaranteed yield until it reaches the 96th percentile in 2011, the cap on recapture would rise, requiring the wealthier districts to pay more.

-While every district would be guaranteed an increase in overall funding of 3 percent, no district would receive a significant and immediate windfall because of funding increases would be capped at 8, 16 and 24 percent over the next three years and the cap on recapture revenue would not take effect until 2008.
+While every district would be guaranteed an increase in overall funding of 3 percent, no district would receive a significant and immediate windfall because funding increases would be capped at 8, 16, and 24 percent over the next three years.

-HB 2 would allow school districts to seek additional funding for enrichment but would require a vote of the people each time a school district sought a tax increase.
+CSHB 2 would allow school districts to seek additional funding for enrichment but would require a vote of the people each time a school district sought a five cent tax increase up to 15 cents per \$100 of valuation.
 By requiring these elections, the bill would give taxpayers more say in how their money is spent.
 Local taxpayers should be the ultimate arbiters of what is right for their schools.
-HB 2 would require school districts to justify additional enrichment expenditures to the voters.
+CSHB 2 would require school districts to justify additional enrichment expenditures to the voters.
+Local voters could authorize an even higher tax rate beyond the Tier One and enrichment levels, but only with a two-thirds vote.